abdelbasethayam/AI_Teammates_in_SE3/README.md

 ![pr_merge_compare_radar.png](figs%2Fpr_merge_compare_radar.png)

+**Across all evaluated Autonomous Coding Agents, PR acceptance rates consistently lag behind human performance**, particularly for feature development (feat), bug fixes (fix), and performance optimization (perf) tasks.
+Among the Autonomous Coding Agents, OpenAI Codex achieves the highest acceptance rate at 64%, followed by Devin at 49% and GitHub Copilot at 35%.

 ### Turnaround Time

 ![](figs%2Fturnaround_distribution.png)

+**OpenAI Codex PRs cut review time by 10 times, boosting efficiency but questioning review depth**. accepted PRs from OpenAI Codex close in a median of 0.3 hours (18 minutes), which is significantly faster than Human-PRs (3.9 hours).
+Rejected PRs from OpenAI Codex are also triaged significantly faster (2.4 vs. 27.6 hours).

 ![](figs/copilot_job_completion_time.png)

+**GitHub Copilot delivers half of its PRs within 12.8 minutes**.
+While 75% of jobs are completed within 18.5 minutes, the distribution exhibits a long tail extending up to 60 minutes, with the 95th percentile exceeding one hour.

 ### Who Review the PRs?

 ![](./figs/reviewer_classification_stacked.png)

+**Human reviewers remain dominant across Agentic-PRs yet GitHub Copilot drives a shift toward automated hybrid collaboration in review**.
+Both Human-PRs and Agentic-PRs receive no explicit review in the majority of cases (75.3% and 58.2%, respectively), while the second most common category involves reviews conducted solely by humans, at 14.7% and 21.8%.
+Notably, bot reviewers are more prevalent in Agentic- PRs (20.1%) than in Human-PRs (10.0%).

 ![](./figs/bot_heatmap.png)

+**Autonomous Coding Agents and their paired review bots often originate from the same provider, forming closed PR-review loops that streamline workflows; but risk reinforcing provider-specific biases.** We analyze the top 10 most active review bots to understand on which Autonomous Coding Agents they operate.
+The heatmap illustrates a strong association between review bots and Autonomous Coding Agents from the same provider.

 ### Language Usage

 ![](figs%2Ftotal_language_percentages_top.png)

+**Autonomous Coding Agents exhibit distinct language preferences reflecting domain specialization in their capabilities.**
+TypeScript is the most common language across all agents, underscoring its popularity in AI-assisted development.
+However, notable divergences emerge: OpenAI Codex shows a pronounced skew toward Python, while GitHub Copilot heavily favours C#, likely reflecting their respective integrations and user bases.

 ## Dataset Schema